What I Do, What I’ve Done

 As for the people that put up with me, I’ve got a very sexy wife, two wonderful kids and a sweet but completely insane St. Bernard puppy named Oscar.
 Every now and again, I’ll talk about the JDRF and Type 1 as my oldest was diagnosed at the age of 11.

 University of Colorado Boulder: MBA – Marketing

 PoolDawg.com (2004 to Present): President.
-As the business card says, my title is el Presidente.
-I handle all of the marketing as well as manage the day to day stuff with my long time partner in crime, Keven Engelke.
+I handle all of the marketing as well as manage the day to day stuff, take care of my staff and sweat the P&L.

 Westwood College (2003 to Present): I’m also an adjunct instructor for Westwood College’s school of marketing (undergrad classes).
 I’ve taught Internet Marketing, Customer Serivce, Consumer Behavior, Intergrated Marketing Communications, Principles of Marketing, Line Supervision and a handful of other classes.

 Billiards Congress of America (2007-2008): Consultant.
 Did some consulting work, helping the BCA build out their GenerationPool.com website.

 HC Muscle, Inc (2003-2004): Director of Marketing.
 Took care off the company’s online marketing, online strategic relationships, affiliate marketing.
 Also wrote tons of spiffy copy to help people understand what exactly our bodybuilding supplements did.